Wondering how much time it takes to create a system security software?

 4. Testing phase

-When you create a security software, the testing phase is crucial.
-An enterprise security software solution is a high-stakes product, therefore, a thorough and systematic testing is important.
+When you create security software, the testing phase is crucial.
+An enterprise security software solution is a high-stakes product, therefore, thorough and systematic testing is important.
 This phase might include the following functional testing:

 - Unit testing;